lucagiove/luchizz/README.md

 **Make any Linux shell like home.**

-**WARNING UNDER DEVELOPMENT**

 Tested on:
  - Ubuntu 14.04 Trusty
  - Debian 7.7 Wheezy

-Luchizz was originally implemented as bash script to modify a Linux installation to be more confortable and usable with some customization especially for shell usage.
+Luchizz was originally implemented as bash script to modify a Linux installation to be more comfortable and usable with some customization especially for shell usage.
 With this github repo I'm starting to rewrite the script in python using fabric library in order to deploy remotely (via ssh) commonly used packages and shell